GoldenbergLab/r-project-template/README.md

 - Choose the repository's username/organization name.
     - Please set the owner of your analysis template to our lab (`GoldenbergLab`).
-- Name the repository following this convention: `projectName-analysis-yourName-month-year`.
-So if your name is Cat and your August 2021 project is about counting kittens, your repository name is `counting-kittens-analysis-cat-aug-2021`.
+- Name the repository following this convention: `projectName-analysis`.
+So if your project is about counting kittens, your repository name is `counting-kittens-analysis`.
+Full guide on repository naming conventions [here](https://github.com/GoldenbergLab/naming-conventions#repository-names).
 - Add a description of your project.
 Please include:
     1. Project Name
     2. Date of repository creation